requiem12/requiem12/README.md

 - 👋 Hi, I’m @requiem12
-- 👀 I’m interested in cats, classical music, mathematics.
+- 👀 I’m interested in cats, classical music, tennis, and mathematics.
 - 🌱 I’m currently learning classical guitar and quantum field theory.
 - 💞️ I’m looking to collaborate on string quartets and extremal combinatorics.
 - 📫 How to reach me ...